 - 5.2 Following the submission of the Local Plan: Core Strategy for examination and the public hearings which took place in November 2013, the Council has identified a series of potential modifications to the Plan.
-These potential modifications are detailed in a Schedule of Modifications which includes: - Potential modifications which were identified in the Council's statements for the hearing sessions (issued October 2013); and - Further potential modifications and/or revisions to modifications already identified resulting from the discussions at the hearing sessions - 5.3 Within this schedule, modifications are either classified as "main" or "additional" modifications.
+These potential modifications are detailed in a Schedule of Modifications which includes: - Potential modifications which were identified in the Council's statements for the hearing sessions (issued October 2013); and - Further potential modifications and/or revisions to modifications already identified resulting from the discussions at the hearing sessions - 5.3 These proposed modifications were considered in detail at the reconvened hearings which took place in July 2014.
+In light of the evidence given at these hearings, and further interim findings issued by the Inspector, a number of further modifications to the Local Plan have been proposed by the Council.
+These potential additional modifications are detailed in a Schedule of Further Modifications. - 5.4 Within both of these schedules, modifications are either classified as "main" or "additional" modifications.
 "Main modifications" are those which may be required to ensure that the Plan is "sound" and legally compliant.
-"Additional modifications" are of a more minor nature and mainly relate to points where a need has been identified to clarify the text, include updated facts, or make typographical or grammatical revisions which improve the readability of the Plan. - 5.4 Each of the proposed modifications have been analysed as part of the SA process in order to determine which, if any, of these are 'significant' in SA terms. - This exercise identified that in the majority of instances, the proposed modifications would not significantly alter the intent of the Plan.
+"Additional modifications" are of a more minor nature and mainly relate to points where a need has been identified to clarify the text, include updated facts, or make typographical or grammatical revisions which improve the readability of the Plan. - 5.5 Each of the proposed modifications have been analysed as part of the SA process in order to determine which, if any, of these are 'significant' in SA terms. - This exercise identified that in the majority of instances, the proposed modifications would not significantly alter the intent of the Plan.
 Accordingly, it is concluded that many of the proposed modifications are unlikely to have a significant material impact on the performance of the Plan in the SA process and do not therefore merit further appraisal.
-Nevertheless, this exercise did identify several instances where proposed modifications have the potential to result be 'significant' in SA terms. - 5.6 Appendix A provides a complete schedule of the proposed modifications to the Plan and details which of these are considered to potentially result in significant effects on sustainability objectives and the reasons for these conclusions.
-A summary of the appraisal of the effects of the proposed modifications which are deemed to be 'significant' is presented in the following section of this report.
+Nevertheless, this exercise did identify several instances where proposed modifications have the potential to be 'significant' in SA terms.

+5.7 Appendix A provides a complete schedule of the proposed modifications to the Plan and details which of these are considered to potentially result in significant effects on sustainability objectives and the reasons for these conclusions.
+The same exercise for the proposed further modifications is provided in Appendix B. A summary of the appraisal of the effects of the proposed modifications which are deemed to be 'significant' is presented in the following section of this report.